Fellowship Place’s mission is to help adults with mental

 system.
 The agency provides rehabilitation

-and therapeutic support to almost 700 people annually and is available to our
+and therapeutic support to over 740 people annually and is available to our

 clients seven days a week, 365 days a year.